Minoru/blog.tty8.org/posts/2013-07-05-on-structure-of-the-home-directory.markdown

 ---
-title: On home directory's file hierarchy
+title: On structure of the home directory
 language: english
 ---